ibani CHF EUR

 End 2024 forecasts

-Forecasts for December 2024
+Forecasts for the end of December 2024

 Several expert projections indicate that the EUR/CHF rate could reach 0.93 by the end of 2024, or even 0.924 if past year-end trends are repeated.